ilatif/my_database_diagramer/README.md

 Introduction
 ============
 This is a Codeigniter based library that will let user to generate image of database schema in browser.
 Using this library user can generate image of database schema in his browser.
+User can:-

+1. delete table(s)
-User can delete table(s), field(s) from table, change position of tables by drag n drop, change position of fields within a table by drag n drop, resize a table, rename a field and most importatnly generate image of database sechma locally within a browser instantly.
+2. delete field(s) from table
+3. change position of tables by drag n drop
+4. change position of fields within a table by drag n drop
+5. resize a table
+6. rename table_name / field_name
+7. generate image of database sechma locally within a browser instantly

 Motivation
 ==========